Overview of Advanced Insights

 This can be useful when running searches like: healthcare tech companies NOT in biotechnology or pharmaceuticals.

 You may filter investors for better results.
-For instance, you may want to search all cybersecurity firms where Sequoia Capital is not an investor:
+For instance, you may want to search all cybersecurity firms where Sequoia Capital isn’t an investor.

 Saving Your Results

-From Company Search, you can save specific companies to a List or create a Dynamic List.
-Here is an overview of the difference between Lists and Dynamic Lists:
+From Company Search, you can save specific companies to a list or create a dynamic list.
+For details on lists and dynamic lists, see Overview.

 How You Prospect Using Pre-Built Company Lists